nlsfi/pickLayer/docs/development.md

 Qt with Qt Editor and Qt Linquist installed by following this [tutorial](https://www.qgistutorials.com/en/docs/3/building_a_python_plugin.html#get-the-tools).

-For building the plugin use platform independent [build.py](../pickLayer/build.py) script.

 ## Setting up development environment

 * Create a venv that is aware of system QGIS libraries: `python -m venv .venv --system-site-packages`